Posts

 Image

 Oh the horror!
 Being expressive in class, then being called out by the teacher for “disruptive behavior”.
-Like, lady, just straight up call me an untamed dog, at this point.
+Lady, just straight up call me an untamed dog at this point.
 Save me the indirect insult.
 As you can imagine, someone who suffers with Yappititis is completely helpless when it comes to shutting up.
 This obviously means I’m blabbering through lunch, english, math, science, history—you name it!
 If the teachers are on medication for severe headaches, I am probably the one to blame.
 But nothing is more terrifying than being told to “behave myself” and “keep quiet”.
 Like, excuse me, miss, are you trying to DIM MY LIGHT?!
 The audacity.
-On a serious note, it is a gut-twisting feeling, when the teachers tell me to silence in front of the whole class.
+On a serious note, it is a gut-twisting feeling when the teachers tell me to silence in front of the whole class.
 It’s just so embarrassing to be called out for simply being yourself.
-Because, I don’t see the teacher yelling at the mute girl in the back for “disrupting” class with her quietness.
-It’s disrespectful and misbehaving when ...
+I don’t see the teacher yelling at the mute girl in the back for “disrupting” class with her quietness.
+It’s disrespectful and misbehaving when I’m embracing my ...

 Washroom Wars: A Tale of Two Toilets